RobertCraigie/craigie.dev/posts/url-shortener.md

 ## Step 4 - Creating the Flask app

-> It should be noted that if you're using an IDE like VSCode then you may have to install **types-flask** for the optimal experience.
+> If you're using an IDE like VSCode then you may have to install **types-flask** for the optimal experience.

 We're going to write our flask application in a single file called **app.py**.
 Lets start off by defining a function to connect to the database using the Prisma Client, add the following lines to the **app.py** file